gitlabhq/omnibus-gitlab/doc/settings/database.md

 ```

 TIP: **Tip:**
+`pg-upgrade` can take arguments, for example, you can set the timeout for the
+execution of the underlying commands (`--timeout=1d2h3m4s5ms`).
-`pg-upgrade` can take arguments.
-Run `gitlab-ctl pg-upgrade -h` to see the full
+Run `gitlab-ctl pg-upgrade -h` to see the full list.
-list.

 `gitlab-ctl pg-upgrade` performs the following steps: